 Similarly, if the position is “Sell” and the asset price rises above the selling price beyond the stop loss limit then exit the position at stop loss and if the asset price falls below the selling price beyond the take profit limit then exit the position by taking the profit.

 - Column I represents the profit/loss status of the trade.
 P/L is calculated only when we have squared off our position.
 The formula =IF(OR(H13="SL", H13="TP"), IF(H12="Buy", C13-G12, IF(H12="Sell", G12-C13, 0)), 0) can be summarized as follows:-

 The first if condition states that proceed to the next if condition only if the corresponding status in column H is either “SL” or “TP” else the entry in the cell is zero.

-Remember that the column G has the price at which you traded (in this case “Buy”) and the column C has the market data for INR FUTURES contract.
+Remember that the column G has the price at which you traded (in this case “Buy”) and the column C has the market data for BTCUSDT.
 Hence the profit/loss is simply the difference between the price at which you sold minus the price at which you bought.

-Column J calculates the cumulative profit.
+- Column J calculates the cumulative profit.

 The output table has some performance metrics tabulated.
 Loss from all the loss making trades is $35405 and profit from trades that hit TP is $41850.
 So the total P/L is $41850 - $35405= $6445.

 Loss trades are the trades that resulted in losing money on the trading positions.
 Profitable trades are successful trades ending in gaining cause.
 Average profit is the ratio of total profit to the total number of trades which amounts to $13.45 as we have assumed transaction cost to be 0.

 Trading candlestick patterns is a useful practice when it comes to observing the historical data before taking a trading position.
 When the price goes in a particular direction, the momentum can be observed well using the candlestick chart pattern with open, high, low, close values for the particular time period.